google/guava/CONTRIBUTING.md

   1. API changes require discussion, use cases, etc. Code comes later.
   2. Pull requests are great for small fixes for bugs, documentation, etc.
-  3. Pull requests aren't merged directly into the master branch.
+  3. Pull requests are not merged directly into the master branch.
   3. Code contributions require signing a Google CLA.

 API changes